stripathi-retisio/shopforge-demo/README.md

 4. Provisions a starter B2C storefront automatically for each tenant
 5. Gives platform operators a control plane to manage lifecycle, provisioning state, and promotions

-> **Phase 1 assumption:** channel = tenant.
-One tenant maps to one commerce channel.
-Multi-channel per tenant is Phase 2.

 ---